 If you’re having trouble managing any other debt you have, a consumer credit counseling company could be the right move for you.
-We have a list of the best we recommend that won’t charge you an arm and a leg for their services.
+See our list of consumer credit counseling companies that may not charge you an arm and a leg for their services.
 They can help you create a budget and a debt repayment plan, as well as advise you on how to improve your credit score.

 Alternatively, you can check out our free guide to getting out of debt.
 We know dealing with collection agencies and old debt isn’t fun, but you’ll feel relieved once this process is over with.
 The worst thing you can do is completely ignore your debts as the bad marks on your credit won’t fall off your history for another seven years.
 Most people can’t wait that time out.
 Good credit is valuable to have, and there’s no better time to start working toward it than right now.